peteroupc/peteroupc.github.io/bernoulli.md

 Observing that the even-parity construction used in the Flajolet paper is equivalent to the two-coin special case, which is uniformly fast, the algorithm above can be made uniformly fast as follows:

-1. Generate a uniform(0, 1) random number _u_.
+1. With probability 1/2, return 1.
-2. With probability 1/2, return 1.
+2. Generate a uniform(0, 1) random number _u_, if it wasn't generated yet.
 3. With probability _x_ * _x_/(_y_ * _y_), [**sample from the number _u_**](#Algorithms) twice.
 If both of these calls return 1, return 0.
-4. Go to step 2.
+4. Go to step 1.

 <a id=pi_12></a>
 #### &pi; / 12